Book Now

 Max Altitude: 3,440m / 11,286 ftMeals: Breakfast, Lunch and dinnerAccommodation: Guest houseDuration: 4-5 hoursDistance: 4km / 2 milesTravel Mode: Walking

-Leaving Namche Bazaar, the trail follows the Dudh Koshi River, passing through beautiful rhododendrons and juniper forests.
+Leaving Namche Bazaar, the trail winds through pine forests and Sherpa villages before opening to breathtaking views.
 It offers excellent views of the surrounding peaks, such as Ama Dablam, Thamserku, and Kangtega.

 The trail also passes through the traditional Sherpa village of Sanasa, offering a glimpse of the local culture and way of life.
-Tengboche is home to the famous Tengboche Monastery, one of the most important monasteries in the Khumbu region and a must-see destination for trekkers.
+Arrive at Tengboche Monastery, the spiritual centre of the Khumbu, dramatically set against the backdrop of Ama Dablam and Everest.

 Max Altitude: 3,860m / 12,664 ftMeals: Breakfast, Lunch and dinnerAccommodation: Guest houseDuration: 5-6 hoursDistance: 9km / 5 milesTravel Mode: Walking